Security, Compliance, Data Governance

 Performance impact must be minimized.
 Synchronous audit logging that blocks operations can introduce unacceptable latency.
 Asynchronous logging with dedicated threads or separate processes maintains throughput while ensuring audit events are eventually persisted.

-Log protection is critical—audit logs themselves are high-value targets for attackers seeking to cover their tracks.
+Log protection is critical, audit logs themselves are high-value targets for attackers seeking to cover their tracks.
 Immutable storage, cryptographic signatures, and restricted access ensure audit trail integrity.
 Some organizations write audit logs to write-once storage or blockchain-based systems to prevent tampering.
+For comprehensive coverage of securing data throughout its lifecycle, see Encryption at Rest and in Transit for Kafka.

 Regulatory Requirements